 A number of significant changes to the 1988 Copyright Designs and Patents Act came into force in June and October 2014.
 Of particular interest to teaching staff and students are the changes which affect copying for illustration for instruction, copying for persons with disabilities and copying for non-commercial research and private study.
 The Association of University Administrators (AUA) have published a Good Practice Guide to Copyright which provides a useful overview of copyright issues in a Higher Education Institution.

-For staff who wish to copy copyright material for educational purposes rather than for their own private research then information is available on the Copyright - Guide for Staff.
-If you would like to find out how to get book chapters or journal articles scanned using our CLA (Copyright Licencing Agency) HE licence for uploading to Blackboard or adding to your online Reading Lists then have a look at the CLA Scanning Service.
+For staff who wish to copy copyrighted material for educational purposes rather than for their own private research then information is available on the Copyright - Guide for teaching.
+If you would like to get book chapters or journal articles scanned using our CLA HE licence for uploading to Blackboard or adding to your online Reading Lists then have a look at the Scanning Service.

 If you require any further information please contact your Academic Librarian.